allianceauth/allianceauth/docs/installation/auth/nginx.md

 If you're converting from Apache, here are some things to consider.

 Nginx is lightweight for a reason.
 It doesn't try to do everything internally and instead concentrates on just being a good HTTP server.
-This means that, unlike Apache, it wont automatically run PHP scripts via mod_php and doesn't have an internal WSGI server like mod_wsgi.
+This means that, unlike Apache, it won't automatically run PHP scripts via mod_php and doesn't have an internal WSGI server like mod_wsgi.
 That doesn't mean that it can't, just that it relies on external processes to run these instead.
 This might be good or bad depending on your outlook.
 It's good because it allows you to segment your applications, restarting Alliance Auth wont impact your PHP applications.
 On the other hand it means more config and more management of services.
 For some people it will be worth it, for others losing the centralised nature of Apache may not be worth it.

 ```eval_rst
 +-----------+----------------------------------------+